 When you participate in my website you are responsible for what you write or upload.
 Xavi Esteve is not responsible for any comments or information added by other users neither for links to other websites.
 I reserve the right to use, modify or delete any comments and submitted data I may find false, wrong, illegal, distasteful, spammy, offensive, off-topic or grammatically incorrect.

 Although every piece of information and tool in this website is checked and tested at the time of publishing, I do not take any responsibility for any outdated information or damage caused by it.
 Always use the information and tools in my website using your own judgement, common sense and at your own risk.
 No content on my website/s constitutes legal, medical, financial or any other sort of professional advice unless I explicitly say so, we sign a contract and you pay me for it.

 I use to write about my own experiences and whenever I mention a product I really like I may review it and sometimes include a link from which I sometimes get a referral fee or perk.
 I also have some ads.
 These two methods don’t make me rich nor serve as a job, they just help to pay for the web server costs and an occasional coffee, no big deal.
 To be completely honest with you, the return on investment is ridiculously low and the hourly salary is not even $1/hour (I’d make more money flipping burgers at McDonald’s).
 This is one of my ways of giving back to the community: sharing knowledge, helping out, and contributing to the Open Source community.

-This site and apps fully comply with the European GDPR and the Spanish LOPD, all the information from and to these websites and apps is stored securely in private servers in Spain, Germany, United Kingdom and/or the United States, which are part of the European Union, the EU-US Privacy Shield agreement (aka Safe Harbor) between the European Union and the United States or treaties between the EU and UK.
-More information can be found here.
+This site and apps fully comply with the European GDPR and the Spanish LOPD, all the information from and to these websites and apps is stored securely in private servers in the European Union (Spain and/or Germany).